 Do you know how creative you are?
 I grew up thinking I wasn’t creative and wishing I was.
 It was only when I took risks to get out of my comfort zone that I opened the door to a creative life.
 And you know what?
 I’m a much happier person for it.
 So many people think they aren’t creative, but everyone is.
 Creative energy gets blocked for a lot of reasons.
 It can be unblocked pretty easily in a playful environment.
 That’s what I do for writers.

 I’ve always trusted the healing power of writing.
-I began my professional career by making an agonizing choice between becoming a writer or a “helper” – and I chose a graduate program to become a psychotherapist.
+I began my professional career by making a challenging choice between becoming a writer or a “helper” – and I chose a graduate program to become a psychotherapist.
 I’m a born listener who cares deeply about helping people heal old wounds and live more authentic and satisfying lives.
 I loved being a therapist, but I closed my practice after my second child was born to focus on raising my children.
 And, then I became a writer by writing.
 I still love helping people grow and change – through my writing and workshops.
 People are so amazingly resilient!
 Writing is a natural way to find out how resilient you are – and sharing what you write inspires other people to feel hopeful and resilient.

 Where do you find inspiration?
 Photographs are an amazing source of inspiration for all kinds of writing.
 I love to imagine myself into the world of the photograph to see what secrets it has to reveal.
 This wonderful 1940’s photo I found of my Aunt Marion, posing Diana-like outside a cabin in New Hampshire, inspired my poem, Monadnock, (published in Emerge Literary Journal).
 Here are the opening lines: